Writing an Offer Without Regret—The Buyer’s Reality Check Series

 Price vs. Impact

-Price is the number on the contract.
+Price is the number written into the contract.

-Price affects long-term equity.
+Price influences long-term equity.

-Impact affects daily life.
+Impact shapes day-to-day life.

 Use Structure to Stay Grounded